Stages of Revelation

 Again, whether Abraham was a historical figure matters little.
 The point is that God chose Israel from all the nations of the world to focus his self-revelation.
 Whether that meant God chose an individual (Abraham) or a whole nation (Israel, for which Abraham is a mythic representation), I don’t know.

 Current archaeological evidence suggests that Israel emerged from among the Canaanite people rather than as a foreign invader of the land.
-(Though, it seems almost certain that there is some historical basis in the Exodus.
+(Though it seems almost certain that there is some historical basis in the Exodus.
 Who would make up such a history for themselves?)